Connect with us

 3. Do You Smell a Strange Odor?

 A musty smell in a room is a sign of water damage.
-The smell is like wet cardboard or newspaper.
-You will become aware of the strong smell in the area where the water damage has occurred.
+The scent is like wet cardboard or newspaper.
+You will become aware of the strong smell where the water damage has occurred.

-You might notice the area feels humid or damp and depends on the season and its temperature.
+Depending on the season and temperature, you might notice the area feels humid or damp.
 If you do smell a musty odor, inspect the area.
-Look out for other signs of water damage like stains or mold.
+Look out for other signs of water damage, like stains or mold.

 Old homes have a wide variety of smells.
 Yet a sudden increase in odor could be a sign.
-A newer home will tend to be odor-free, but if you notice a new smell, you might have a leak or mold.
+A newer home will tend to be odor-free, but you might have a leak or mold if you notice a new smell.

 Have you ever noticed a musty smell after a winter thaw or rainfall?
 If so, you might have an issue with your foundation.